nollidnosnhoj/Tuna/README.md

 # Audiochan [Name WIP]

-**NOTE: I am rebuilding this project into a microservice for learning purposes.
-You can follow the project [here](https://github.com/nollidnosnhoj/Audiochan).**

 ## Story

 This is a personal project I did during COVID to help me understand how to develop full-stack web applications.